Annual Technical Report 2007 on Patent Information Activities submitted by Georgia (SCIT/ATR/PI/2007/GE)

 V. Activities in the field of computerized and other mechanized search systems

-- Patent search in in-house databases are conducted online by means of LAN.
-Every examiner is given possibility to conduct searches in the in-house databases from his/her working place.
+Patent search in in-house databases are conducted online by means of LAN.
+Every examiner has access to the in-house databases from his/her working place.
 External databases are accessible via the Internet.